shans/line-layout/merged-model/README.md

 Ruby annotations are out-of-flow.

-To handle this, `addOutOfFlow()` is added to `LineBuilder`.
+To handle this, `addOutOfFlow()` is added to `Segment`.

-This function does not advance the current width, and associate the out-of-flow segments to the last in-flow segment.
+* Associate the out-of-flow segments to the in-flow segment.

-Still to-be-solved:
+This helps moving out-of-flow segments along with in-flow segments between lines.
-* Offsets should be relative to the associated segment?
+* Originally added to `LineBuilder`, but needed to do this after a line is committed.
-* How to determine which out-of-flow segments should go to the next line?
+* This function does not advance the current width.
-* Should out-of-flow segment be associated with an in-flow segment?
+* Offset is defined relative to the parent in-flow segment.

-* Should custom layout create a separate LineBuilder for out-of-flow segments, create lines, and add them to the in-flow lines?
+Still to think further:

-It may solve out-of-flow too?
+* Should custom layout create a separate LineBuilder for out-of-flow segments?

 ## Width changes by context

 There are cases where a segment width changes by context.

 Examples:

 * Ruby changes the segment width depends on what elements are before/after.
 * Ruby changes the segment width depends on whether